1997 Fun Facts, Trivia, and History

-Back in 1997, Michael and Emily were favorite baby names, platform shoes and ball chain necklaces were all the rage, and a movie ticket cost $4.59.
+Here are some more quick facts from 1997: Michael and Emily were favorite baby names, platform shoes and ball chain necklaces were all the rage, and a movie ticket cost $4.59.
 Federal Reserve Chairman Alan Greenspan wed NBC News correspondent Andrea Mitchell, Charlie Sheen and Donna Peele parted ways after five months of marriage, and Mother Teresa died in Calcutta.

 On the international stage, Hong Kong returned to Chinese rule from UK rule, Tony Blair became Prime Minister of the United Kingdom, and Luxembourg was the wealthiest country in the world.

 Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts and trivia from 1997.
 Find out fast about popular TV shows, movies, songs, books, foods, and other pop culture trends and historical events for your 1990s-themed trivia quiz.

 For your convenience, I have divided this article into the following categories:

 Grocery Prices in 1997

 History Facts From the USA and World